2018 West Virginia elections: State Senate

 17 of the 34 State Senate seats were up for election in 2018.
-Democrats won a net gain of 2 seats, but Republicans maintained their majority with 20 seats to Democrat's 14.
-A total of 5 Republican incumbents lost their election, 3 in their primaries and 2 in the general election.
+Democrats won a net gain of two seats, but Republicans maintained their majority with 20 seats to the Democrats' 14.
+A total of five Republican incumbents lost their election, three in their primaries and two in the general election.

 House of Delegates

 All 100 seats in the West Virginia House of Delegates were up for election.
-The Republican majority sustained a net loss of 4 seats, decreasing the majority from 63 to 59.
-A total of 5 Democrats, 7 Republicans, and 1 Independent incumbents lost reelection in either their primaries or in the general election.
+The Republican majority sustained a net loss of four seats, decreasing the majority from 63 to 59.
+A total of five Democrats, seven Republicans, and one Independent incumbents lost reelection in either their primaries or in the general election.